astev423/GratisSocial/README.md

 -try fetching on server components https://www.youtube.com/watch?v=rGPpQdbDbwo&list=WL&index=23

--use adapter pattern for getting userId from clerk incase clerk changes how id is gotten
+-use adapter pattern for getting userId from clerk in case clerk changes how ID is gotten

 -add button to delete posts